 The main monosynaptic "deep tendon reflexes" are:

 In case one would enjoy watching a sinister bearded man torture an unconscious patient, this video by Peter Scaf gets to the reflexes at around 10:10, and seems to represent some sort of standard in the industry.
+The interested reader in need of a more lengthy digression can also avail themselves of Chapter 38 from DeJong's The Neurologic Examination, which describes numerous other reflexes which would not normally appear on the radar of the CICM trainee, such as:

-Though we have literally just defined the reflex as something which happens without any upper motor control, in fact the higher centres of the central nervous system exert an influence on the γ-motor neurons.
+Though we have literally just defined the reflex as something which happens without any upper motor control, in fact the higher centres of the central nervous system exert an influence on the α-motor neurons.
 Most of this influence takes on an inhibitory form.

 The sensitivity of the reflex arcs is adjusted in this way.
 The level of adjustment does not appear to have any real voluntary basis to it, but certainly the consciously perceived states of the CNS can affect it, and there are some mechanisms via which a person can consciously influence this descending inhibition.
 One example of this is the Jendrassik manoeuvre, where clenching one's teeth and pulling one’s hands apart with fingers held together tends to facilitate the knee jerk reflex.
 How this actually works remains unclear (Gregory et al, 2001).
 Similarly, the exaggeration of deep tendon reflexes associated with anxiety and fear is a well known phenomenon (eg. demonstrated by Davis et al, 2011, who used a fear of heights to exaggerate the reflexes of undergrads).